-This is the first report on standardized karyotype and idiogram analyses of Quoy's parrotfish, Scarus quoyi, from the Andaman Sea, Southern Thailand.
-Kidney cell samples were taken from three male and three female fish.
-Mitotic chromosome preparations were prepared directly from kidney cells.
-Conventional staining and Ag-NOR banding techniques were applied to stain the chromosomes.
-The results showed that the diploid chromosome number of Sc. quoyi was 2n=48, and the fundamental number (NF) was 74 in both males and females.
-The types of chromosomes were 4 large metacentric, 4 large submetacentric, 16 large acrocentric, 18 large telocentric, 2 medium acrocentric, 2 medium telocentric, and 2 small telocentric chromosomes.
-There were no irregularly sized chromosomes related to sex.
-The region adjacent to the short arm near the telomere of acrocentric chromosome pair 6 showed clearly observable nucleolar organizer regions/NORs.
-The karyotype formula for Sc. quoyi is as follows: 2n (diploid) 48=L4m+L4sm+L16a+L18t+M2a+M2t+S2t
+Standardized karyotype and idiogram of the vermiculate spinefoot, Siganus vermiculatus (Valenciennes, 1835) from Andaman Sea, Southern Thailand were established.
+The mitotic chromosome preparations were prepared directly from kidney cells of two male and two female fish.
+The chromosomes were stained by using conventional and Ag-NOR banding techniques.
+Its diploid chromosome number was 2n=48 and the fundamental number (NF) was 50 in both males and females.
+The types of chromosomes were 2 large acrocentric, 30 large telocentric, 12 medium telocentric, and 4 small telocentric chromosomes.
+No strange size chromosomes related to sex were observed.
+The region adjacent to the telomere of the short arm of chromosome pair 1 showed clearly observable nucleolar organizer regions (NORs).
+The karyotype formula could be inferred as: 2n (diploid) 48=L2a+L30t+M12t+S4t